rpadovani/rpadovani.com/about.md

 # The rest of my life

-While my online-persona is quite focused on C.S. related stuffs, I am a quite interesting person, with a funny Italian accent, enjoying life with my S.O. in Munich.
-I am also really private, so if you want to know me better, just drop me an email, and if you are ever in Bavaria, let's have a beer!
+While my online-persona is quite focused on C.S. related stuffs, I have an entire life out of the internet, with a funny Italian accent, enjoying life with my S.O. in Munich.
+If you want to know me better, just drop me an email, and if you are ever in Bavaria, let's have a beer!

 # Contact me

 Find me on [GitLab] / [GitHub] / [LinkedIn] / [Twitter] or just say `Hello` at [hello@rpadovani.com](mailto:hello@rpadovani.com).

+[Google Distributed Cloud Hosted]: https://cloud.google.com/distributed-cloud
 [gitlab]: https://gitlab.com/rpadovani
 [github]: https://github.com/rpadovani
 [launchpad]: https://launchpad.net/~rpadovani/